rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 **NB** each week, I expect you to respond to at least someone else's annotation in a **substantive** way.
 No "I agree!" or "right on!" or that sort of thing.
 Make a **meaningful** contribution.

 Once you have read and annotated the works, **write a post on your blog that poses the question 'what is digital history for me anyway?'** .
 Explain why you're in this class, your level of comfort with digital tech, the kinds of history you're interested in, and what you hope to get out of this course.
 Your post should link to relevant annotations made by you or by your peers.
-(Every hypothesis annotation has a direct link visible when you click on the 'share' icon for an existing annotation).
+(Every Hypothes.is annotation has a direct link visible when you click on the 'share' icon for an existing annotation).

 > Excerpts from [Chapter 1, the Historian's Macroscope original draft](http://www.themacroscope.org/?page_id=595); read from 'Joys of Big Data' to 'Chapter One Conclusion'.
-Use Hypothesis to annotate rather than the 'commenting' function on the site.
+Use Hypothes.is to annotate rather than the 'commenting' function on the site.

 > James Baker ['The soft digital history that underpins my book' https://cradledincaricature.com/2017/05/24/the-soft-digital-history-that-underpins-my-book/](https://cradledincaricature.com/2017/05/24/the-soft-digital-history-that-underpins-my-book/)